 As one of the most common types of sports fraud, match manipulation constitutes a significant threat to the integrity of sport (Manoli, 2018).
 In response to that threat, governments and sports organisations have taken various actions, ranging from preventive to restrictive in nature.
 The aim of the research is to analyse the legal and regulatory framework currently in place to tackle match manipulation in sport thereby adding to existing literature that has been done on the topic.
-In particular, the research maps how states have chosen to criminally sanction match manipulation, how states may have taken action in terms of cooperation and information exchange, both nationally and internationally, between public authorities as well as with other stakeholders such as sports organisations have strengthened their regulatory framework in order to prevent, detect and sanction match manipulation taking into consideration possible hurdles in the process.
+In particular, the research maps how states have chosen to criminally sanction match manipulation, how states may have taken action in terms of cooperation and information exchange, both nationally and internationally, between public authorities as well as with other stakeholders such as sports organisations and sports betting operators.
+Furthermore, an insight is given into how sports organisations have strengthened their regulatory framework in order to prevent, detect and sanction match manipulation taking into consideration possible hurdles in the process.